 - 1/4 cup unsweetened raspberry cocoa powder*

-- Preheat the oven to 350°F. Grease a 9×9 pan with cooking spray or lightly rub with butter.
+- Preheat the oven to 350°F. Lightly grease an 8x8 pan with cooking spray.

-- In a medium saucepan, melt together butter and chocolate until smooth.
-Remove from the heat and whisk in the cocoa powder, sugar, and salt.
-The batter will be really thick and granular - keep going.
-Blend in the vanilla then quickly beat in the egg.
-Whisk in the flour then stir in the chocolate chips.
-The batter will be super thick.
+- In a large saucepan, melt the butter.
+Remove from the heat and whisk in the sugar, cocoa powder, and salt.
+The batter will be thick and granular - keep going.

-- Scrape the batter into the baking pan and smooth the top with a spatula.
-Bake 25-30 minutes or until the edges just begin to pull away from the sides of the pan and a toothpick inserted into the center comes out clean.
-Let the brownies cool in the pan on a wire rack.
-When completely cool, cut them into 16 squares.
+- Transfer the batter to the pan.
+Bake 18-20 minutes or until the edges begin to pull away from the sides of the pan and a toothpick inserted into the center comes out mostly clean (there will be some chocolate but not wet batter).
+Cool completely before serving.